ngalvin93/schmood/README.md

 # Schmood
 Share images, videos, words, and links to help get your ideas started quickly.
 Schmood is a simple to use, web-based application that allows users to keep the inspiration flowing.

+## Overview
+  npm install
+  npm start

 ## Technologies Used
-Reac, Redux, React-Redux, React Router, Create React App, Reactstrap, React Tiny Link, Firebase Realtime Database
+Reac, Redux, React-Redux, React Router, Create React App, Reactstrap, React Tiny Link, Firebase Realtime Database, Netlify

 ## Objectives
 Create front end based application with React that utilizes a state management tool